operationalsoftware/operational-core/docs/CONTRIBUTION_GUIDELINES.md

 **Important:**
 - Only include `Fixes operationalsoftware/operational-core#123` in **main repo PRs**, not in commits.
-- This ensures that client repositories syncing from `operationalsoftware/operational-core` do **not auto-close their own issues**.
+- This ensures that repositories syncing from `operationalsoftware/operational-core` do **not auto-close their own issues**.